California Drug Take-Back Program

 -

-Medicated ointments and lotions (leave tightly sealed in original containers)
+Medicated ointments and lotions (leave tightly sealed in the original containers)

 -